Louisiana Federal Criminal Defense Attorney

-Our federal criminal defense lawyers represent clients in New Orleans, Baton Rouge, and throughout Louisiana.
-If you are under investigation, if you have been served with a grand jury subpoena, or if you are facing federal charges, you can call 888-519-4897 for a free and confidential consultation.
+Our Louisiana federal criminal defense lawyers represent clients in New Orleans, Baton Rouge, and throughout Louisiana.
+If you are under investigation, if you have been served with a grand jury subpoena, or if you are facing federal charges, you can call 888-680-1745 for a free and confidential consultation.

 Facing charges for federal crimes is an extremely serious matter.
 You could be facing years or decades of imprisonment and potentially hundreds of thousands or millions of dollars in fines, and a conviction could impact all aspects of your personal, family, and professional lives.
 Fraud crimes, financial crimes, drug crimes, and other crimes all carry severe penalties under federal law, and federal prosecutors aggressively pursue all charges through trial, sentencing, and appeal.

 At Oberheiden, P.C., we provide strategic and aggressive representation backed by centuries of experience in federal criminal matters.
 Our federal criminal defense team includes nationally-renowned defense attorneys and former federal prosecutors who have handled thousands of cases throughout Louisiana and nationwide.
 Whether you have just been contacted by federal agents, you have been arrested or served with a subpoena, or you are awaiting a criminal trial in federal district court, our defense team can execute a comprehensive defense strategy designed to secure as favorable a result as possible in light of the circumstances at hand.

 Cases We Handle